marmorag/ansodium/README.md

 cp ./ansodium.py ~/.ansible/plugins/modules
 ```

+Or, to use it in one playbook/role only:

+- put it in a `library` directory in the directory containing your __playbook__
+- put it in a `library` directory in the directory containing your __role__

-then you can check that module is correctly installed with
+In any case, you can check that module is correctly installed with

 ```bash
 ansible-doc -t module ansodium